0907anita/0907anita/README.md

 # Hi, I'm Anita 👋

-**Gen AI Full Stack Developer** 💻 with 4.6+ years of experience building web applications across the MEAN and MERN stacks.
-I like solving problems, writing clean code, and building things people actually enjoy using.
+**Gen AI Full Stack Developer** 💻 with 4.6+ years of experience delivering scalable, secure, and high-performance web applications.
+Skilled in MEAN, MERN, TypeScript, SQL, and Generative AI technologies, with a strong focus on performance optimization, clean code, reusable architectures, and seamless user experiences.

 ## What I work with